ljw1004/csharpspec/csharp/statements.md

    *  Control is transferred to the end point of the `try` statement.

 *  If an exception is propagated to the `try` statement during execution of the `try` block:
    *  The `catch` clauses, if any, are examined in order of appearance to locate a suitable handler for the exception.
-The first `catch` clause that specifies the exception type or a base type of the exception type is considered a match.
-A general `catch` clause is considered a match for any exception type.
-If a matching `catch` clause is located:
+If a `catch` clause does not specify a type, or specifies the exception type or a base type of the exception type:
-      *  If the matching `catch` clause declares an exception variable, the exception object is assigned to the exception variable.
+      *  If the `catch` clause declares an exception variable, the exception object is assigned to the exception variable.
+      *  If the `catch` clause declares an exception filter, the filter is evaluated.
+If it evaluates to `false`, the catch clause is not a match, and the search continues through any subsequent `catch` clauses for a suitable handler.
-      *  Control is transferred to the matching `catch` block.
+      *  Otherwise, the `catch` clause is considered a match, and control is transferred to the matching `catch` block.
       *  When and if control reaches the end point of the `catch` block:
          * If the `try` statement has a `finally` block, the `finally` block is executed.
          * Control is transferred to the end point of the `try` statement.